• 4,000 firms

 Enterprise resource planning (ERP)

-Enterprise resource planning (ERP) is the software backbone that ties a company’s finance, HR, supply chain, manufacturing, and sales data into one shared database and real-time workflow, so every department reads the same numbers and acts on the same orders without rekeying or reconciliation.
+Enterprise resource planning (ERP) is the software that ties a firm’s finance, HR, supply chain, and sales data into one shared record, so every team sees the same numbers, works off the same orders, and stops rekeying data from one system to the next.

 Key takeaways

-• ERP unifies core business functions on one record, replacing siloed spreadsheets with a single source of truth.
+• ERP unifies finance, HR, supply chain, and sales on one record, replacing siloed spreadsheets with a single source of truth.

 • The global ERP software market is forecast to reach USD 117.09 billion by 2030, growing at roughly 11% a year.

-• Cloud ERP is now the default deployment, with Gartner reporting most new mid-market buyers picking SaaS over on-prem.
+• Cloud is now the default deployment, with Gartner reporting that most new mid-market buyers pick subscription software over on-premise.

-• Manufacturing, retail, healthcare, and professional services are the heaviest ERP users, but every sector with multi-department workflows benefits.
+• Manufacturing, retail, healthcare, and public services are the heaviest users, but any multi-department business benefits.

-• Implementation risk, not licence cost, is the biggest reason ERP projects fail — change management decides the outcome.
+• Implementation risk, not licence cost, sinks most ERP projects — change management decides the outcome.

 How it works

-Deployment splits three ways: on-premise (you host it), cloud/SaaS (the vendor hosts it), or hybrid.
-According to Gartner’s 2024 ERP guidance, cloud is now the default for new deployments, especially among mid-market buyers who want shorter rollouts and predictable subscription pricing.
+Deployment splits three ways: on-premise, where you host it; cloud software as a service (SaaS), where the vendor hosts it; or hybrid.
+According to Gartner’s 2024 ERP guidance, cloud is the default for new rollouts.

 DeploymentTypical buyerUpfront costTime to live

-On-premiseLarge enterprise, regulated industriesHigh (licences + hardware)12–24 months
+On-premiseLarge enterprise, regulated industriesHigh (licences plus hardware)12–24 months

 Cloud / SaaSMid-market and SMBLow (subscription)3–9 months